Being more eco-friendly as a parent

 No one is perfect, but it is our responsibility to do the best we can with what we have.
-On top of that, families have reason to feel more concerned: parents often can't help worrying about the impact of pesticides, pollutants and tons of non-biodegradable waste on health and future of their children.
-But sometimes it seems like protecting the land and a hectic family life don't mix.
-As much as you'd love to avoid using plastic bags or spending half your salary on gas, as a parent you have lunches to pack, groceries to take home, and often essential trips back and forth. by car to do.
+On top of that, families have reason to feel more concerned: parents often can't help but worry about the impact of pesticides, pollutants and tons of non-biodegradable waste on health and future of their children.
+But sometimes it seems like protecting the land and a busy family life don't go well together.
+As much as you'd like to avoid using plastic bags or spending half your salary on gas, as a parent you have lunches to prepare, groceries to bring home, and often necessary trips back and forth. by car to do.

 Good news !
-You also have the opportunity to take new steps to be more environmentally friendly through family strategies that will help you reduce, reuse and recycle more efficiently, without completely changing your lifestyle.
-We give you a few.
+You also have the opportunity to take new steps to be more environmentally friendly through family strategies that will help you reduce, reuse and recycle more effectively, without completely changing your lifestyle.
+We give you some of them.

-1. Rinse and reuse all plastic sandwich bags from your children's meals.
+Rinse and reuse all plastic sandwich bags from your children's meals

-Reduce waste by storing food in washable plastic tupperware (and thus avoid finding crumbs of biscuits at the bottom of the school bag!)
-So out of aluminum foil, which is bad for the environment and health, and cellophane.
-For example, prefer an apple to a compote.
+Reduce waste by storing food in washable plastic tupperware (and thus avoid finding crumbled biscuits at the bottom of the school bag!)
+So no more aluminum foil, bad for the environment and health, and cellophane.
+For example, choose an apple over compote.
 The fruits are generally delivered in their own packaging (their skin).
 No packaging necessary!
-If you absolutely insist on fruit juices, choose them in briquettes, the packaging is recyclable.
+If you absolutely want fruit juices, choose them in briquettes, the packaging is recyclable.

-There is nothing better, from an ecological and economic point of view, than preparing the children's snacks yourself.
-On weekends, make cooking a family activity: bake cakes or cookies that can last several days (shortbread, cookies, etc.).
-You will have enough to fill the snack boxes for a good part of the week, without additional packaging!
+Nothing is better, from an ecological and economic point of view, than preparing the children's snacks yourself.
+On the weekend, make cooking a family activity: bake cakes or biscuits that can last for several days (shortbread, cookies, etc.).
+You will have enough to fill your snack boxes for a good part of the week, without additional packaging!

-2. Use a hybrid car, or adopt the right gestures in the car.
+Use a hybrid car, or adopt good habits when driving

-If it's not time to trade, help reduce greenhouse gases and save money by obeying speed limits, or keeping your car in good working order.
-For example, use a good quality motor oil or check that your tires are properly inflated.
-It is also useful to reduce the weight of your car: if you get rid of toys and bicycles that are in your trunk, you will reduce your fuel consumption.
-Also, don't think you necessarily need air conditioning on hot days.
-Rolling down the windows can relieve you and does not consume gasoline.
+If it's not time to trade, help reduce greenhouse gases and save money by respecting speed limits, or by keeping your car in good working order.
+For example, use good quality engine oil or check that your tires are properly inflated.
+It also helps to reduce the weight of your car: getting rid of toys and bikes in your trunk will reduce your fuel consumption.
+Also, don't think that you necessarily need air conditioning on hot days.
+Lowering the windows can give you relief and doesn't use gas.

 Do your shopping nearby on foot or by bike.
-Short car trips being the most polluting and gas-guzzling, combine your trips whenever possible.
-Make a plan from your to-do list: Could you, for example, return the books from the library by going to the dry cleaners before picking up the children, then going to the supermarket before going home?
-And if possible, why not try having a car-free Saturday and see what you can accomplish using only buggies and bikes?
+Since short car trips are the most polluting and gas-intensive, combine your trips whenever possible.
+Make a plan from your to-do list: For example, could you return the books from the library by going to the dry cleaners before picking up the kids, then go to the supermarket before going home?
+And if possible, why not try having a car-free Saturday and see what you can accomplish using just strollers and bikes?

-4. Recycle every can, bottle and piece of paper and fertilize your garden with composted scraps.
+Recycle every can, bottle and piece of paper and fertilize your garden with composted scraps

-You can recycle your cans and bottles yourself and make collecting them a family project.
-As for composting, scatter food scraps (except meat, dairy, cooking oil or grease) around the garden to provide nutrients for plants.
+You can recycle your boxes and bottles yourself and make collecting them a family project.
+When composting, scatter food scraps (except meat, dairy, cooking oil or grease) around the garden to provide nutrients to plants.
 This gesture alone would reduce household waste by 30 to 40% per year and per person.
-If you don't have a garden, check with your municipality to find out if you have a collective composting facility near your home.
+If you don't have a garden, check with your municipality to find out if you have collective composting near you.

-The best thing to do would be to save water and energy by washing your dishes by hand and wearing your clothes several times before washing them, to reduce washing machines.
-It would be reasonable if… a) washing dishes was a quick task and b) children knew how to stay clean for more than five minutes.
-Instead, be kind to the environment by doing big loads of laundry and only running the dishwasher when it's full.
-Choose unscented detergents and dish soaps, which contain fewer chemicals and make wastewater less toxic.
+The best thing to do would be to save water and energy by washing your dishes by hand and wearing your clothes several times before washing them, to cut down on washing machines.
+It would be reasonable if… a) washing dishes was a quick task and b) kids knew how to stay clean for more than five minutes.
+Instead, be eco-friendly by doing big loads of laundry and only running the dishwasher when it's full.
+Choose unscented laundry detergents and dishwashing detergents, which contain fewer chemicals and make wastewater less toxic.

-This may be through lots of small actions that seem ridiculous, but remember: one small step for man, one giant leap for humanity!
+This may be through lots of small actions that seem trivial, but remember: one small step for man, one big step for humanity!

 -